 Regionally, the benchmark price of a single-family home in the Campbell River area last month was $441,300, an increase of 5% over last year.
 In the Comox Valley, the benchmark price reached $516,800, up by 2% from one year ago.
 Duncan reported a benchmark price of $478,700, a 2% increase from March 2019.
 Nanaimo’s benchmark price rose by 2% to $564,500 in March, while the Parksville-Qualicum area saw its benchmark price increase by 4% to $590,700.
 The cost of a benchmark single-family home in Port Alberni reached $328,300 in March, a 12% increase from one year ago.

 Although it is certainly not business as usual, real estate has been declared an essential service by the provincial government as long as licensees comply with health and safety guidelines, which VIREB members are doing.

 As per 2019 president Kevin Reid,

-“The reality is that there are always clients who, for various reasons, must buy or sell now, and REALTORS® are uniquely poised to help those individuals do so safely.
-The real estate industry’s embrace of technology, such as virtual tours and electronic document signing, makes it possible to conduct a large part of the real estate transaction without face-to-face interaction.”
+“The reality is that there are always clients who, for various reasons, must buy or sell now, and REALTORS® are uniquely poised to help those individuals do so safely. inspired from The real estate industry’s embrace of technology, such as virtual tours and electronic document signing, makes it possible to conduct a large part of the real estate transaction without face-to-face interaction.”